The World’s Gone Pear Shaped

 2022

-The World’s Gone Pear Shaped uses humour as an entry point to looking at anxieties, both on a global scale and on a personal level, and serves as a hopeful reminder that despite going pear shaped things can still be fruitful.
+The World’s Gone Pear Shaped uses humour as an entry point to looking at anxieties, both on a global scale and on a personal level.
+The piece serves as a hopeful reminder that despite going pear shaped things can still be fruitful.

-It was then exhibited in June 2022 placed atop the Shepparton Art Museum as part of the White Night Festival.
+In June 2022, the piece was presented atop the Shepparton Art Museum as part of White Night Festival.

 In September 2022, it was curated into the AMPLIFY sculpture presentation at Carriageworks as part of Sydney Contemporary.

-In January 2025, it was installed overlooking the Mornington Peninsula as part of the Quarantine Art Fair.
+In January 2025, it was invited to be installed for a day overlooking the Mornington Peninsula.